Your Simple Steps to Getting a Pay Rise

 Heads up: Their first offer is often at the lower end of the acceptable range.
 Companies are incentivised to keep costs down and rely on you being too grateful for the promotion to negotiate well.

-• Express Thanks: Acknowledge and thank your manager for the effort they put into getting you the promotion, even if the offer is low.
+Express Thanks: Acknowledge and thank your manager for their effort in securing your promotion, even if the offer is low.

-• Present Your Evidence: Say you had a different number in mind based on your evidence.
-This is where you list those strong points in your favour, like your market research of what you could be getting elsewhere, or the literal value you deliver (revenue, customers, etc.).
+Present Your Evidence: Explain that you had a different number in mind based on your research.
+This is where you list those strong points in your favour, like your market research of what you could be getting elsewhere or the literal value you deliver (revenue, customers, etc.).

-• Keep it Personal: Only give reasons that are in your control and that you personally bring to the table.
-Don't use external things like inflation, as that affects everyone.
+Keep it Personal: Only provide reasons that are in your control and that you personally bring to the table.
+Avoid using external factors like inflation, as that affects everyone.

-• Give Your Number and Stop: Once you've delivered your case (keep it punchy!), end with: “What I’d be happy with is £X amount.”
+Give Your Number and Stop: Once you've delivered your case (keep it punchy!), end with: “What I’d be happy with is £X amount.”
 And then stop.
-Do not justify it again - you presented your evidence already!
+Do not justify it again—you’ve presented your evidence already!
 Silence is a powerful negotiating tool.

 This is why having confidence in your numbers is the difference-maker.
 You did the research, so you know your ask is legit.
 Believe in yourself!